-Publication 363
+Publication 379

-Illinois Tax Handbook for Legislators 28th Edition April 2012
+Illinois Tax Handbook for Legislators 30th Edition May 2014

-We are pleased to present this 28th edition of the Illinois Tax Handbook for Legislators.
+We are pleased to present this 30th edition of the Illinois Tax Handbook for Legislators.

-The first edition was compiled in 1985 by Charlie Minert, who went on to complete the next 17 editions.
+The first edition was compiled in 1985 by Charles Minert, who went on to prepare the next 17 editions.
 Five later editions were compiled by Nicole Lisk.
-The most recent five, including this edition, were compiled by Sarah Franklin.
-Content was reviewed by Deputy Director for Research David Miller, and Dianna Jones did the layout.
+Sarah Franklin compiled the next five editions.
+The most recent two, including this edition, were compiled by Thomas Bazan.
+Content was reviewed by Deputy Director for Research David R. Miller; Dianna Jones did the layout.